 - In repair

-- S/N service history, what has been done to it in the past, what kind of calls were received
+- Serial number's service history, what has been done to service it in the past, what kind of calls were received by owner or operator

 - What the warranty status is

 When a customer calls the service hot-line with their serial number, the customer service representative will look up the serial number status in SAP which indicates whether that s/n is under warranty or not and what type of service is covered for that part and customer.
 Is it under warranty or contract?
 By maintaining serial number history, SAP can help to know what product service is covered and what can be offered as an up-charge?

 For example, “Repair” is covered and customer can pay up for other services, such as 24-hour spare part shipping window versus the usual 3 business days.
 Or, they can buy an extended warranty contract during the call with the agent, to gain access to premium services.

 RMA,- Return Material Authorizations, are easier said than done.
 Whether the issue occurred after order taking, while the unit is being picked and packed, during shipping, immediately after receipt, DOA, issues with the material, or at a later time: Make the customer whole and a happy customer is your best business objective.

 Think about Amazon Returns - does Amazon record serial numbers?
 Amazon usually only records serial numbers for larger valuable items they have total control over, sell and ship themselves, and items of very high value.
 That's why 3rd party sellers normally perform their own fulfillment if what they sell should have a serial number applied at the time of shipping, which allows them to apply the s/n during the sale and shipping, thus record and track serial numbers.

 4. Each Serial Record is Also an Equipment Record